-Tucked under maple, oak, pin-oak. an elm trees, my father built the house of his dreams from the ground up.
-Using salvaged everything, he nestled our home into the landscape as if it grew out of the ground.
+Tucked under maple, oak, pin-oak, and elm trees, my father built the house of his dreams from the ground up.
+Using salvaged everything, he nestled our home into the landscape as if it grew from the ground.
 Utterly organic, our grey/teal-stained wooden house breathed with the changing seasons.
-While the house was spectacular in every season, it was a real showstopper come autumn.
+Spectacular in every season, the house was a real showstopper come autumn.
 I loved living there during fall.
 The canopy of trees crackled with color.
 After moving away, I made the trek home every October, as often as I could manage, to celebrate our birthdays and to inhale the sheer beauty of his land.

 My last autumn in Port Oliver was bittersweet.
 We spent months struggling with my father's cancer diagnosis and the whole package that accompanies that sort of news.
 The struggle to balance fear, hope, and joy was a tightrope balancing act.
 Intermingled with the necessary trips for treatments, my dad and I celebrated birthdays, took long drives in the country, watched a lot of television, enjoyed a bounty of summer produce, and had spirited bourbon-induced conversations about everything under the sun.
 I was surprised how much the pure innocence of joy outweighed the other emotions most of the time.
 We held fast and lived in those moments.

-By the time autumn blitzed Port Oliver in a brilliant patchwork of color, my father was well into his battle with cancer.
+By the time autumn blitzed Port Oliver in brilliant patchworks of color, my father was well into his battle with cancer.
 Country drives, bourbon, and tomatoes had become distant memories replaced with tender reflection, fodder shocks, pumpkins, and cheap white wine.
 Even then, it was a happy time.

 On one particular day, when the late afternoon shadows were deep and long, Dad wanted to take a walk.
 Off we went, as best we could, with walker in tow.
 Shuffling through the sloping yard under rustling wind-swept trees, he started picking up leaves.
 One by one.
 Maple.
 Oak.
 Pin-Oak.
 Elm.
 Red.
 Yellow.
 Orange.
 Green.
 Burgundy.
 Brown.
 One by one, he shared his respect and joy for each fallen leaf.
 I simply listened.
 As the sun dropped into a distant field, I walked my father back into the house and pressed those leaves into the ragged pages of my journal.

 The following year, Port Oliver was also a distant memory.
 I used those very leaves to mold delicate replicas of kiln-fired clay memories for my family.
-The leaves still inspire me.
+Those leaves still inspire me.

 Double Chocolate Pumpkin Tart with Autumn Pastry Leaves